 - Take part in the adventure as part of a passionate team striving for excellence.

-- A day in the life of our apprentice chef requires an enormous amount of energy.
-It requires rigor in the face of situations that are never the same, and creativity to meet new challenges every day.
+- A day in the life of our apprentice chef requires a lot of energy.
+It is necessary to be rigorous in the face of situations that are never the same, and creativity to face new challenges every day.

-- You'll enjoy your work and proudly serve our customers.
+- You will love your work and serve our customers proudly.

-- You'll be responsible for advising our discerning clientele, as well as serving cocktails and beverages in accordance with the very precise rules of the profession.
+- You will be responsible for advising our highly demanding customers as well as for serving cocktails and drinks in accordance with the very precise rules of the profession.

 - Contribute to customer loyalty and development.